davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 But have you ever wondered why Java offers both a `Hashtable<K,V>` class and a `HashMap<K,V>` class?
 If you compare their interfaces and behaviors, they have the same functionality.
 When would you prefer one over another?
 This choice, it turns out, has everything to do with synchronization and multithreading.
 A `HashMap<K,V>` cannot be *safely*  accessed by multiple threads.
 It has  no built-in synchronization mechanisms that avoid race conditions when many threads are concurrently calling `put`, `get`, and `delete` on it.
 If you're ever writing a multithreaded program, you must use its thread-safe counterpart, `Hashtable<K,V>`.

 When programming, you should always check the documentation to ensure that the data structure is thread safe.
 (For instance, another thread-safe approach includes using `Vector<E>` instead of `ArrayList<E>`.)
-On the other hand, if you know that your program will always be single-threaded, then a `HashMap<K,V>` would not only suffice, but it would even be faster to use, because it has been implemented without any synchronization considerations.
+On the other hand, if you know that your program will always be single-threaded, then a `HashMap<K,V>` would not only suffice, but it would  be preferable, because it has been implemented without any synchronization considerations.
 Same goes for `ArrayLists`.

 #### Thread Safety
-A data structure is called *thread-safe* if it can be accessed by multiple threads concurrently without risking losing data.
+A data structure is called *thread-safe* if it can be accessed by multiple threads concurrently without leaving the structure in an unstable (incorrect) state.
 Take an unsafe linked list, for instance.
-Assume that a node in a linked list has a `data` and `next` fields.
+Assume that a node in a linked list has a `data` and a `next` field, as usual.
 The `LinkedList` structure itself only stores a pointer to the head node.
-The code to remove the head element may look something like the following:
+The (unsynchronized) code to remove the head node may look something like the following:

    ```c
    void* removeHead(LinkedList *list) {